JNavith/tailwindcss-theme-variants/README.md

 This Tailwind CSS plugin registers variants for theming *without needing custom properties*.
 It has support for
-* Controlling themes with media queries
+* Controlling themes with
+  * Media queries
-* Controlling themes with selectors (such as classes and data attributes)
+  * Selectors (such as classes and data attributes)
+  * Or both at the same time!
 * Responsive variants
 * Extra stacked variants
-* Falling back to a particular theme when none matches.
+* Assigning a theme to fall back to when no other one is active

 You are recommended to check out [the comparison table of all Tailwind CSS theming plugins below](#alternatives) before committing to any one.

-If you want your site to
+If you want your site to have a very large number of themes (say, 4 or more) or potentially infinite themes (such as could be configured by your users), then **this plugin is not for you**.
+You will probably be better off using a custom properties setup.

 # Installation